 The most significant date to Christians is the day that Christ rose from the tomb.
 That is what we celebrate on Easter Sunday in sunrise services and mass.
 One of the Easter poems that demonstrate this religious significance was by George Herbert.

 "Rise, heart, thy Lord is risen.
 Sing his praise

 Who takes thee by the hand, that thou likewise

 By accepting and believing in Jesus Christ, Christians believe that they will not perish, but will enjoy everlasting life in Heaven.
 Easter traditions vary from church to church, with some observing Lent and many days of fasting.

 German writings dating to the 1600 speak of the Easter Bunny bringing colored eggs to children that are "good", very similar to the legend of Kris Kringle, which also originated in Germany.
 Both legends were brought to America with the German settlers that arrived in the 1700s.

 Many Easter poems have been written about springtime, bunnies, bonnets and baskets.
 Some became popular songs that were included in plays and movies.
 What do bunnies and eggs have to do with each other?

 George Herbert, mentioned above, wrote some of the earliest poetry concerning the holiday, dating back to the 1600s.
 Over the years, Robert Browning, Christina Rossetti and other famous poets have expressed their view of the day and the season.
-As I conclude this brief history of Easter, I leave you with a very short poem written by Joyce Kilmer that seems to say it all.
+As I wrap up this brief Easter history, I'll leave you with a very short poem written by Joyce Kilmer that seems to say it all.

 "The air is like a butterfly